 Some people may prefer not to have a mid-stay clean.
 In this instance we would ask that you leave outside, any bed linen and towels that you wish to be replaced.
 We will then deliver clean laundry for you to use.

 Do I have to wear a mask at Dalaman and in Kalkan?

-The rules differ in Turkey across the different provinces.
-When you arrive at Dalaman (Muğla) airport, you must ensure you wear a mask throughout the airport, when you leave the airport, and also in the transfer or on any public transport whilst you are travelling through the Muğla region.
-Once you cross over into the Antalya region (Kalkan and part of your transfer journey) is in the Antalya region, the wearing of masks in only compulsory in shops, offices or government and public buildings.
-You are allowed to remove them in restaurants, cafes and bars.
-New masks can be purchased in Kalkan for 1 lira each from any chemist.
+At the time of writing, yes.
+When you arrive at Dalaman (Muğla) airport, you must ensure you wear a mask throughout the airport, when you leave the airport, and also in the transfer or on any public transport.
+You are also required to wear them in the streets, but allowed to remove them in restaurants, cafes and bars.
+New masks can be purchased in Kalkan for 1 lira each from any chemist and most supermarkets.

-Is there are curfew for the over 65’s?
+Is there a curfew for the over 65’s?

 No. Tourists over the age of 65 no longer have any curfew restrictions placed upon them.

 Is there any social distancing and safety measures in Turkey?